Uberi/University-Notes/PHIL145/PHIL145.md

 # 13/1/14

-Committing to defending assertions has multiple benefits: filtering information, checking our beliefs against others', helping us change our minds, and explaining our reasoning being helpful for clarifying/organising our own beliefs.
+Committing to defending assertions has multiple benefits: filtering information, checking our beliefs against others', helping us change our minds, and explaining our reasoning being helpful for clarifying/organizing our own beliefs.

 ### Identifying Arguments

-The fundemental unit of rational exchange is the argument.
+The fundamental unit of rational exchange is the argument.
 Arguments show the reasonableness of an assertion - if the argument succeeds in doing so, everyone is justified in believing the assertion is true.

 Two working definitions of arguments:

-* Broad definition: argumentation is the practice by which we aim to show the reasonableness of an assertion.
+* Broad definition: argumentation is the practise by which we aim to show the reasonableness of an assertion.
 An argument is the thing presented when trying to meet this aim - a verbal or written object.
 * Narrow definition: an argument is a set of claims in which one or more of the claims, the premises, are offered as support of another claim, the conclusion - an abstract object.

-The broad definition focuses on the practice of argumentation and connects it to asertion - the communicative act.
+The broad definition focuses on the practise of argumentation and connects it to assertion - the communicative act.

 The narrow definition focuses on the products of the communicative act.
 This is what we will focus on in this course.